Spurs sign PSV's Bergwijn for reported £27m

-Tottenham has completed the signing of Netherlands international Steven Bergwijn for a reported £27million.
+Tottenham have completed the signing of Netherlands international Steven Bergwijn for a reported £27million.

 Bergwijn enjoyed a particularly impressive season last term, scoring 14 Eredivisie goals and setting up another 12 as PSV finished second to Ajax.